macabdul9/knn-with-mnist-datasets/README.md

 # knn-with-mnist-datasets
-running knn on mnist dataset for numeric digit detection
+running knn on mnist dataset for numeric digit recognition